Carly Chaikin: Personal life

 Chaikin is also a painter, focusing on acrylics and oil, with some mixed media collage.
 Although she took painting classes growing up, Chaikin says that she is mostly self-taught.

-She has 11 tattoos, one of which features song lyrics by Bob Dylan.
+In 2012 she had 11 tattoos, one of which features song lyrics by Bob Dylan.

-Chaikin is involved with the charitable organization National Alliance on Mental Illness, which conducts research and support for people and their families impacted by mental illness.
-She served as emcee of NAMI Walks in both 2016 and 2017, as well as raised money for the organization, including matching incoming donations.
-In the past she has recorded PSAs for the group.
+Chaikin has been involved with the charitable organization National Alliance on Mental Illness, which conducts research and support for people and their families impacted by mental illness.
+She served as emcee of NAMIWalks in both 2016 and 2017, as well as raising money for the organization and matching incoming donations.
+She has recorded public service announcements for the group.

-On September 3, 2018, Chaikin announced that she is engaged to her longtime boyfriend, television director Ryan Bunnell.
-The two wed in November 2021 and live in Los Angeles together.
-In February 2023 Bunnell filed for divorce from Chaikin which cited irreconcible differences as the reason for their split.
+On September 3, 2018, Chaikin announced that she was engaged to her longtime boyfriend, television director Ryan Bunnell.
+The two wed in November 2021 and lived in Los Angeles together.
+In February 2023 Bunnell filed for divorce from Chaikin, citing irreconcilable differences.